angular/angular/aio/content/guide/cli-builder.md

 The command passes the builder the set of default options specified in the "options" section.
 If you pass the `--configuration=production` flag, it uses the override values specified in the `production` alternative configuration.
-You can specify further option overrides individually on the command line.
+Specify further option overrides individually on the command line.
 You might also add more alternative configurations to the `build` target, to define other environments such as `stage` or `qa`.

 #### Target strings